Jack Bowden

 John Bowden (17 October 1916 – 22 December 1988) was an Irish cricketer and field hockey player.
 He was born and died in County Antrim.

 Cricket

-A right-handed batsman and pelvis-break bowler, he made his debut for Ireland in July 1946 against Scotland.
+A right-handed batsman and leg-break bowler, he made his debut for Ireland in July 1946 against Scotland.
 He went on to play for Ireland on 18 occasions, the last coming against Sussex in August 1956.
 Six of these matches had first-class status.

 Field hockey

 Bowden played for Lisnagarvey Hockey Club and played for the Ireland national field hockey team on nineteen occasions.